j-plugins/temporal-plugin/CONTRIBUTING.md

 - **Kotlin First**: All new code should be written in Kotlin.
 - **Performance**: Use `CachedValue` and `DumbService.isDumb()` checks where appropriate.
 - **Consistency**: Follow the existing package structure.
-If a feature exists for PHP in `languages.php.navigation`, its Java counterpart should be in `languages.java.navigation`.
+For example, if a feature is implemented for PHP in `languages.php.navigation`, any future language implementations should follow the same sub-package structure (e.g., `languages.go.navigation`).
 - **Naming**:
     - Extension Points should end with `EP`.
-    - Language-specific implementations should be prefixed with the language name (e.g., `Php...`, `Java...`).
+    - Language-specific implementations should be prefixed with the language name (e.g., `Php...`).
+- **Namespaces**:
+    - All Extension Point names and IDs **must** start with `com.github.xepozz.temporal`.

 ## AI Agent Instructions